redhat-cip/software-factory/docs/deploy.rst

 Once stack-list reports stack-created status, you can use the option output-show to display the floating IP of the puppetmaster node.

-For now, once stack-created is reported does not mean that the SF deployment is completly done.
+For now, once stack-created is reported it does not mean that the SF deployment is completely done.
 Indeed stack-created reports that all resources defined in the HEAT template are up but a couple of scripts and puppet agents need to finish their work before you can use your SF deployment.